 Contacts: +39 011 567 6378

 Getting to the city: The GTT railway has service directly to central Turin from the train station adjacent to the passenger terminal.
 There are also regular buses to the city centre, which take approximately 45 minutes.

-Car rental: There are several car hire companies located in the car park, including Avis, Budget, Europcar, Hertz, Locauto, Maggiore, and Sixt.
+Car rental: There are several car hire companies located in the car park, including Avis, Budget, Europcar, Hertz, Locauto and Maggiore.